heardk/notes/tools.md

 ## Tools

 - [Fastmail](https://www.fastmail.com/?STKI=/u22124680) - privacy focused email on my own domain.
 Stop using Gmail!
 - [Hey.com](https://hey.com) - A new way to think of email.
-Mostly just using it to read newsletters.
+Mostly just using it to read newsletters
 - [WorkFlowy](https://workflowy.com/) - How I stay organized.
 I use it for daily notes and todos
 - [Notion](https://www.notion.so) - A great way to manage all kinds of content
 - [Telegram](https://telegram.org/) - Encrypted messaging that isn't run by the *big, bad social network*